 Requires the use of the Lehigh VPN in order to access the space from off-campus

-- Pros Fast, unlimited cloud storage, backups run automatically
+- Pros Fast, backups run automatically

 - Cons Must have Internet access to use, only 30 day retention on deleted files.